Metaswitch/clearwater-readthedocs/docs/Troubleshooting_and_Recovery.md

 Problems on Vellum may include:

-* Failing to read or write to the Cassandra database:
+* Failing to read or write to the Cassandra database (only relevant if you deployment is using Homestead-Prov, Homer or Memento):
     * Check that Cassandra is running (`sudo monit status`).
 If not, check its `/var/log/cassandra/*.log` files.
     * Check that Cassandra is configured correctly.
 First access the command-line CQL interface by running `cqlsh`.
 There are 3 databases:
         * Type `use homestead_provisioning;` to set the provisioning database and then `describe tables;` - this should report `service_profiles`, `public`, `implicit_registration_sets` and `private`.